-- 23. TADP Article 10.5 provides that if a player establishes that she bears No Fault or Negligence for the anti-doping rule violation in question, the otherwise applicable period of ineligibility will be eliminated.
+- 23. TADP Article 10.5 provides that if a player establishes that they bear No Fault or Negligence for the anti-doping rule violation in question, the otherwise applicable period of ineligibility will be eliminated.
 No Fault or Negligence is defined in the TADP as follows: "The Player or other Person establishing that they did not know or suspect, and could not reasonably have known or suspected even with the exercise of utmost caution, that they had Used or been administered the Prohibited Substance or Prohibited Method or otherwise violated an anti-doping rule." - 24.
-TADP Article 10.6.1.2 provides that where the player can establish that she bears No Significant Fault or Negligence and that the prohibited substance came from a Contaminated Product, then the otherwise applicable two-year period of ineligibility may be reduced by up to 100% (in which case there would be a reprimand only).
-A 'Contaminated Product' is defined in the TADP as a "product that contains a Prohibited Substance that is not disclosed on the product label or in information available in a reasonable Internet search".
+TADP Article 10.6.1.1 provides that where the anti-doping rule violation involves a Specified Substance (as here) and a player can establish that they bear No Significant Fault or Negligence, then the otherwise applicable two-year period of ineligibility may be reduced by up to 100% (in which case there would be a reprimand only).
 The definition of No Significant Fault or Negligence is: "The Player or other Person establishing that their Fault or Negligence, when viewed in the totality of the circumstances and taking into account the criteria for No Fault or Negligence, was not significant in relation to the Anti-Doping Rule Violation".
 Where No Significant Fault or Negligence is found, the amount of reduction to be applied depends upon the degree of the player's Fault. - 25.
-A plea of No Fault or Negligence or No Significant Fault or Negligence is assessed by considering how far the player departed from their duty under the TADP to use "utmost caution" to ensure that they would not ingest any prohibited substances or otherwise do anything that might constitute or result in the commission of an anti-doping rule violation.3 "The difference between the two [...] is one of degree: to establish No Fault or Negligence, the athlete must show that he took every step available to him to avoid the violation, and could not have done any more; whereas to establish No Significant Fault or Negligence, he must show that, to the extent he failed to take certain steps that were available to him to avoid the violation, the circumstances were exceptional and therefore that failure was not significant".4 The TADP definition of Fault5 makes clear that the first question is how far the player departed from the duty of utmost caution (objective fault) and the second question is whether there is any acceptable explanation for that failure (subjective fault).
+A plea of No Fault or Negligence or No Significant Fault or Negligence is assessed by considering how far the player departed from their duty under the TADP to use "utmost caution" to ensure that they would not ingest any prohibited substances or otherwise do anything that might constitute or result in the commission of an anti-doping rule violation.4 "The difference between sanction imposed will be based on the Anti-Doping Rule Violation that carries the more severe sanction" if (as here) the Player did not commit the second anti-doping rule violation after they received notice of the first.

-See, e.g., Kutrovsky v ITF, CAS 2012/A/2804, para 9.49 ("the athlete's fault is measured against the fundamental duty that he or she owes under the Programme and the WADC to do everything in his or her power to avoid ingesting any prohibited substance"); FIFA & WADA, CAS 2005/C/976 & 986, paras 73-75 ("The WADC
+See, e.g., Kutrovsky v ITF, CAS 2012/A/2804, para 9.49 ("the athlete's fault is measured against the fundamental duty that he or she owes under the Programme and the WADC to do everything in his or her power to avoid ingesting any prohibited substance"); FIFA & WADA, CAS 2005/C/976 & 986, paras 73-75 ("The WADC the two [...] is one of degree: to establish No Fault or Negligence, the athlete must show that he took every step available to him to avoid the violation, and could not have done any more; whereas to establish No Significant Fault or Negligence, he must show that, to the extent he failed to take certain steps that were available to him to avoid the violation, the circumstances were exceptional and therefore that failure was not significant".
+5 The TADP definition of Fault6 makes clear that the first question is how far the player departed from the duty of utmost caution (objective fault) and the second question is whether there is any acceptable explanation for that failure (subjective fault).

-2 ITF v Sharapova, Independent Tribunal decision dated 6 June 2016, para 68, not challenged on appeal, Sharapova v ITF, CAS 2016/A/4643.
+ITF v Sharapova, Independent Tribunal decision dated 6 June 2016, para 68, not challenged on appeal, Sharapova v ITF, CAS 2016/A/4643.